24 Aug Can You Install Vinyl Plank Flooring Over Tile?

 - Use high-quality, solid transitions for vinyl flooring installations.

 When you want to install vinyl flooring directly on top of an existing floor, preparation is a major part of the job.
-Preparing the correct base or substrate is crucial for a long-lasting, stunning vinyl floor.
+Preparing the correct subfloor is crucial for a long-lasting, stunning vinyl floor.

-With the proper base, you can easily install vinyl plank flooring over solid hardwood, concrete or vinyl flooring.
-Other flooring types you can most often install vinyl flooring over include:
+With the proper subfloor or existing flooring conditions, you can easily install vinyl plank flooring over solid hardwood, concrete or tile.
+Flooring types you can most often install vinyl flooring over include:

-- Ceramic or stone tile: In most cases, vinyl plank flooring can be installed directly over ceramic tile.
-Because wide seams between ceramic tiles can create dips in the vinyl flooring, cracked or missing tiles should be fixed.
-If the tile floor has deep seams, use an underlayment rather than installing the vinyl directly on top of the tile.
+- Ceramic or porcelain tile: In many cases, vinyl plank flooring can be installed directly over ceramic tile.
+Because unstable tile can cause the floating vinyl flooring to fail, cracked or missing tiles should be fixed.
+If the tile floor has humps or dips, a professional can use floor leveling techniques before installing the vinyl directly on top of the tile.

-- Engineered wood flooring: If it’s gapless, engineered wood flooring can serve as the base for vinyl flooring.
-However, if gaps are present, they must be attended to first.
-Old solid hardwood can also swell up over time, requiring an intervening underlayment.
+- Solid Hardwood and Engineered wood flooring: If it is installed correctly directly over the plywood subfloor, hardwood and engineered wood flooring can serve as the base for vinyl flooring.
+However, if major gaps are present or the hardwood is loose, it must be attended to first.

-- The subfloor is not cracked or rotted
+- The existing floor or subfloor is not cracked or rotted

-- The substrate does not have water damage or wide gaps
+- The substrate does not have water damage, wide gaps or lippage

 - Newly poured concrete flooring is fully cured and dry before vinyl flooring is laid on top

-Browse Our Selection of Vinyl Flooring and Installation Services
+Browse Our Selection Of Luxury Vinyl Plank Flooring And Installation Services

 If you’re looking for vinyl floor replacement or installation options in Crystal Lake, you can trust Area Flooring & Tile, Inc. to get the job done right.
-Our well-trained, certified flooring installers, or CFIs, can tackle any flooring project no matter how advanced.
+Our well-trained flooring installers can tackle any flooring project no matter how advanced.

 Area Flooring & Tile, Inc. is your source for luxury vinyl tile and plank — LVT or LVP — flooring and installation in Crystal Lake.
-Our click and lock resilient tile flooring creates the appearance of natural stone or hardwood without presenting any maintenance challenges.
+Our click and lock resilient tile flooring creates the appearance of natural stone or hardwood without presenting the maintenance challenges of other types of hard surface flooring.

 When you opt to work with us, we’ll strive to work with you to exceed your goals for any vinyl flooring project.
 Contact us online or call 224-713-2732 if you have any questions about our vinyl flooring and installation services.